Illinois Compiled Statutes

 all books and papers of the credit union, with the State Treasurer in

-compliance with the Uniform Disposition of Unclaimed Property Act, approved
+compliance with the Revised Uniform Unclaimed Property Act.